H3 Viral marker profile (HIV, HbsAg, HCV)

 The test measures Hepatitis B surface antigen (Hbs Ag), Hepatitis C virus antibody (HCV ab), HIV antibody and P24 antigen of HIV.

 This is a blood test and requires no specific preparation.
-However, if you are taking any medications, please inform your doctor before the test.
+However, it's always a good idea to follow any specific instructions provided by your healthcare provider or the testing facility.

 Both hepatitis B and C are viral liver infections caused by distinct viruses.